jedwards1211/meteor-webpack-react/README.md

 > cd webpack
 > webpack
 > cd ../meteor/client
-> mv .main.js main.js
+> mv .prod prod
 > cd ..
 > meteor
 ```

+## React production note

-Note: the Meteor `react-packages`' `react-runtime-prod` package doesn't include the proper
+The Meteor `react-packages`' `react-runtime-prod` package doesn't include the
-production version of React.
-So instead of using it, I just load the production build in
+production build of React.
+So instead of using that package, I include the production
-the Webpack prod config.
+build of React in `meteor/.prod/client/react-with-addons-0.13.3.min.js`, and get it
+into Webpack by aliasing `react$` and `react/addons$` to a simple script that just does
+`export default window.React`.